 Service Site Descriptions

-Mission: Cottage Housing offers safe and affordable housing to homeless individuals and families and equips its participants with the tools and life skills necessary to rebuild their lives, their families and their place in the community.
+Mission: To offer safe and affordable housing to homeless individuals and families and equip participants with the tools and life skills necessary to rebuild their lives, their families and their place in the community.

-Cottage Housing Inc. has established a unique, home-grown solution to Sacramento’s homeless dilemma, by managing two healing residential communities – Quinn Cottages, primarily for single adults, and Serna Village, a large family facility.
-The staff of personal development coaches, counsel and assist program participants in their personal development, including confronting drug and alcohol addictions, behaviors management, job training and applications, education, family reunification, personal finance and other skills required to move to self-sustainability.
-Two volunteers are needed to serve – one at Quinn Cottages and one at Serna Village – as personal development coaches, encouraging participants to accomplish personal goals and life skills.
+Cottage Housing description: Cottage Housing Inc. has established a unique, home-grown solution to Sacramento’s homeless dilemma, by managing two healing residential communities – Quinn Cottages, primarily for single adults, and Serna Village, a large family facility.
+The staff of personal development coaches, creatively engage and establish relationships with program participants to counsel and assist their personal development, including confronting drug and alcohol addictions, behaviors management, job training and applications, education, family reunification, personal finance and other skills required to move to self-sustainability.
+A volunteer is needed to serve at both Quinn Cottages and Serna Village – as a personal development coach, encouraging participants through a variety of creative approaches to accomplish personal goals and life skills.

 Sacramento Loaves & Fishes

-Mission: In an environment of welcome, hospitality, safety and cleanliness, we seek to provide an oasis for homeless men, women, and children seeking survival services.
+Mission: To provide an oasis for homeless men, women, and children seeking survival services in an environment of welcome, hospitality, safety and cleanliness.

 Loaves & Fishes serves those who are poor and homeless in the Sacramento community by offering 14 main programs (Dining Room, Friendship Park, Jail Visitation, etc.).
 A volunteer is needed to serve at Maryhouse, a daytime hospitality and resource center for homeless women and children, offering individual case management, information and referrals, assistance in securing emergency housing, mail services, and assistance in basic hygiene and food necessities.